OmoPay/RecJam-Rec-Room-Patches-/README.md

 Then go onto (https://github.com/aqquad/RebornRec/) go to releases and download RebornRec 5.2.0 or whatever is the latest

+Then go to releases on my github page and download whichever version you want

 ## How to setup Rec.js
 extract the Rec.js folder then go into the folder then right click on the folder and open in terminal then